CG4002-AY2021S2-B16/comms-int/README.md

 # comms int

-Containerized Golang application to be run on relay laptops that are in physical proximity of BLE-compatible devices
+Containerized Golang application to be run on relay laptops that are in physical proximity of Bluetooth Low Energy (BLE) devices

 - Reliable protocol w/ automatic reconnection
 - Windowed (size is configurable) stream of data to upstream applications (e.g. neural networks)